Editor/Publisher/Writer: KENYON JORDAN

 and is especially adept in Adobe Photoshop.

-Kenyon majored in English and journalism, worked for numerous news publications and also for Internet-related firms as a tech writer and editor.
-He oversees both the online and print publications and does the newswriting, editing, paye layouts Therese studied modern dance in college, mothered Travers and Rioux (including
+Kenyon majored in English and journalism, graduating from San Jose State also for Internet-related firms as a tech writer and editor.
+For the Pioneer , he oversees both the online and print publications and does the newswriting, Therese studied modern dance in college, mothered Travers and Rioux (including